Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Versal-EDT/ref_files/EDT_2024.1_PACKAGE/ug1305-embedded-design-tutorial/Readme.txt

 4. SUPPORT

-To obtain technical support for this reference design, go to www.xilinx.com/support to locate answers to known issues in the Xilinx Answers Database.
+To obtain technical support for this reference design, go to www.xilinx.com/support to locate answers to known issues in the Answers Database.